3/4 Irish Marathon Course Information

 - It is an ideal Dublin or other autumn Marathon preparation event.

-The use of this race distance and timing as an ideal Dublin marathon preparation event is clearly demonstrated by previous Elite participants like :
+The use of this race distance it’s timing as an ideal DCM preparation event is clearly demonstrated by previous Elite participants like :

-- Our 2011 winner and current race record holder Linda Byrne subsequently won Nat champs at DCM in 2h 36′ to qualify for 2012 Olympics
+- Our 2011 winner and current race record holder Linda Byrne subsequently won National Marathon Championship at DCM in 2h 36′ to qualify for 2012 London Olympics

-- Pauline Curley (2008 Bejing Olympian & former Irish & DCM Marathon winner) won the past 3 events en route to podium finishes at National Championships
+- Pauline Curley (2008 Bejing Olympian & former Irish & DCM Marathon winner) has won 3 recent events en route to podium finishes at National Championships

 Our race base provides great road access from all parts of the country.